berkesayin/app-deployment-k8s/README.md

-## App Deployment - Docker & Kubernetes
+## App Deployment - Building Images With Docker & Deploying Apps With Kubernetes

 This is a multi-container Sign Up Form project. `Dockerfile` and `Docker Compose` used here to run the application on 3 containers.
 Follow the contents for details and usage.